Kenjin32icon/Simple-Full-stack-web-development./README.md

-# Full Stack Website with GitHub Pages Frontend & Firebase Backend 🚀
+# Full Stack Website with GitHub Pages Frontend & Firebase Backend free hosting 🚀

 Welcome to your step-by-step guide for building a modern, **full stack web application** that seamlessly combines the best of both worlds: